IceLuna/Eagle/docs/source/components.rst

 Box Collider Component has the following parameters:

-1. `Static Friction`.
-Static friction defines the amount of friction that is applied between surfaces that are not moving lateral to each-other.

-2. `Dynamic Friction`.
-Dynamic friction defines the amount of friction applied between surfaces that are moving relative to each-other.

-3. `Bounciness`.
+1. `Physics Material`.

+2. `Size`.
+XYZ-size of the box colider.

-4. `Is Trigger`.
+3. `Is Trigger`.
 Its role is to report that there has been an overlap with another shape.
 Trigger shapes play no part in the simulation of the scene.

-5. `Size`.
-XYZ-size of the box colider.
+4. `Is Obstacle`.
+Can be used for AI Navigation to block the path.
+Note: only box obstacles react to rotation (along Y), other obstacles don't rotate!

+5. `Affects NavMesh`.
+If set to false, it won't affect NavMesh builds.
+It still can be used as an obstacle though.

 6. `Is Collision Visible`.
 Can be used to visualize collision bounds.